 This page includes links and suggests for information that may be helpful to the public.

-- *NEW* TRAINING CERTIFICATION LOOKUP REPORT: The Division of Liquor Control is pleased to provide an interactive report that allows you to verify training certifications for individuals.
+- TRAINING CERTIFICATION LOOKUP REPORT: The Division of Liquor Control is pleased to provide an interactive report that allows you to verify training certifications for individuals.
 The report will be updated weekly and contains individual names, training completion dates, training expiration dates, and related information.
 If a name does not appear on the report, we do not have a current training record in our system for that individual or their training has expired.
 Click CERTIFICATE LOOKUP here to access the report.
 Please contact us if you have any questions or concerns at (802) 828-2339.

 - APPROVED TRAINING PROGRAMS: This document contains images of the current DLL training certificates as well as other approved certificates for training sellers and or servers in the State of Vermont.
 It includes approved 3rd party vendor trainings so that employers can determine if an employee's certification is acceptable for use in Vermont. **Approved Training Certificates** UPDATED JANUARY 2021

 - ID CHECKING TOOLS: The Division of Liquor Control recommends that businesses familiarize themselves with what acceptable forms of ID look like from other states.
 This can help with identifying fake IDs.
 The DLC offers ID Checking Guides and UV lighted maginfiers for sale.
 They can be ordered using the form HERE by check or money order.
 Credit card orders for these items can be placed from this link HERE.
-Please be aware that due to COVID-19 there may be a delay in the shipping of your order.

 NABCA: Vermont is one of 17 States and jurisdictions that regulate the sale and distribution of alcoholic beverages.
 Known as control states the National Alcohol Beverage Control Association is a vital resource in our efforts.